jacobo/being_present/slides.md

 * Friends
 * Work

+.notes I don't have the great big grey Gandalf beard up here to really sell this to you like it's a lifetime of wisdom.
+But I buy into it.

 !SLIDE
+# Faith = Surf
+(of course)
+[picture of me surfing]

+.notes Faith means many thinks to different people.
+To me it's surfing.
+It's that rare sense of connection with the universe.

+!SLIDE
 # Balance
+[picture of beach yoga from after our wedding]

 .notes this is an ordered list, but there are no absolutes.
 Friends don't ALWAYS take priority over work.
 There is balance

 !SLIDE
 # The Buddha
+[picture of the Buddha]

 .notes The original Zen master.
 Life story is basically.
 Extreme Decadence, Extreme Piety.
 The Middle Path.

 !SLIDE
-# Number One Priority.
-Faith

-.notes It means many thinks to different people.
-To me it's surfing.
-It's that rare sense of connection with the universe.
+# Health
+(Surfing is good for you)

+[picture of J-Bird showing muscles?]

+.notes good for your wrists

 !SLIDE
-# A Practice of Faith
+# Family
+(surf with your Family)

+[picture of my Apple family]

 !SLIDE
 # Shiva

+[picture of shiva stoked and padding]

 .notes Not the indian God, just the middle name my Yoga-obsessed aunt gave to my cousin.
 Which he now goes by Took my on my first Surf.
 He was living in a shack his artist friend built, with ilegal plumbing.
 Over worked as an architect, on the fritz with his girlfriend at the time.
 Surfing every morning.
 Loving Life.

 !SLIDE
+# J-Bird

+[picture of J-Bird on a sweet wave]

+.notes My lifelong surf companion.
+My Wife.
+An Obsession with perfection.
+And with surfing.
+A roller-coaster of emotion as an Addict who rages at the need to surf.
+And is SOO excited when she finally catches that first wave.
+Her stoke never fades.

+!SLIDE
+# Friends
+(surf with your Friends)

+[picture of luke and other on beach]

+!SLIDE
+#Cynthia's Story
+Surfing is My Drug

+[picture of cynthia]

+!SLIDE
+#Chris's Story (the red)
+keeps me sane (or less insane)

+[picture of chris]

+!SLIDE
+#Post-Mango Surf

+[picture of mangos]

+!SLIDE
+# Work
+(surf before you go to work)

+!SLIDE
 # Ed

 .notes I knew him as "Director of engineering".
 Opened my eyes to surfing new places, exploring.
 Surfing in the winter.
 Trying new boards One of the first time's Ed and I surfed together I can only recently started at Brontes.
 He asked me "How are things"?
 I said "which, work? or surf?"
 He replied, oh well surf I guess.
 Clearly you understand what's more important.

-!SLIDE
-# J-Bird

-.notes My lifelong surf companion.
-My Wife.
-An Obsession with perfection.
-And with surfing.
-A roller-coaster of emotion as an Addict who rages at the need to surf.
-And is SOO excited when she finally catches that first wave.
-Her stoke never fades.

 !SLIDE
 # My surf lifestyle